sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_4.rst

 like :numref:`fig-rel2`.
 This tells us that the Cronbach’s α coefficient for the Agreeableness scale is 0.72.
 This means that just under 30\% of the Agreeableness scale score is error variance.
-McDonald’s ω is also given, and this is 0.74, not much different from α.
+McDonald’s ω is also given, and thit is 0.74, not much different from α.

 .. ----------------------------------------------------------------------------